akenned8/my-chat-backend/README.md

 # my-chat-backend
-A working chat room backend to practice user and session management with Node and DynamoDB
+A working chat room backend to practice user and session management with Node and DynamoDB, websockets, and AWS deployment

 Frontend repo is: [my-chat-app](https://github.com/akenned8/my-chat-app)